arir2001/projectfour/README.md

 ## Deployment

-The application is deployed on [Cloud Platform].
-Follow the deployment guide in the `README` for detailed instructions.
+The application is deployed on Heroku.

-## Contributing

-Please follow the contribution guidelines in the `CONTRIBUTING.md` file.